bevyengine/rfcs/rfcs/34-system-graph-flavors.md

 It's faster to repeat work here than verify if it needs to be done.

 At extremely high causal-tie graph depths and numbers of systems, the asymptotic performance gains may be worth it, but that seems unlikely in realistic scenarios.

+### How could we reduce the strictness of at-least-once-separation scheduling?

+The simple algorithm proposed above is, technically speaking, too strict.
+Lets mark our before-separation systems with `A`, our after-separation systems with `B`, and our separating systems with `S` so that `A` -> `S` -> `B`.

+Within a stage, `A` -> `S` -> `B` -> `A` -> `S` -> `B` is a valid order, but is ruled out by our simple ordering constraints.

+1. Separating systems are not scheduled in the ordinary fashion.
+Instead, they are held in reserve, and each separator type is stored in its own pool.
+2. After a before-separation system completes, one separating system of the appropriate flavor is added to the set of waiting systems.
+A strict-ordering dependency between the separating system and all after-separation systems is added to the working dependency graph.
+3. This ensures that the separating system runs

 ## Prior art